carpentries-incubator/machine-learning-neural-python/episodes/05-train_eval.md

 ::::::::::::::::::::::::::::::::::::::: objectives

+- Compile a neural network with a suitable loss function and optimizer.
-- Train a convolutational neural network for classification.
+- Train a convolutional neural network using batches of data.
+- Monitor model performance during training using training and validation loss and accuracy.
-- Evalute the network's performance on a test set.
+- Evaluate a trained model on a held-out test set.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

+- How is a neural network trained to make better predictions?
+- What do training loss and accuracy tell us?
-- How do I train a neural network?
+- How do we evaluate a model’s performance on unseen data?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Compile and train your model